MuhammadimYusoff/CSCI1301JavaAGroupProject/README.md

 # Java Project Group JavaA
-Hello Sir, this project developed by Members of Group Java A:
+Hello Sir, this project developed by Members of Group JavaA:
 > This project is for Subject CSCI 1301, Lecturer Sir AMIR 'AATIEFF BIN AMIR HUSSIN.

 ## Group Members:-